 According to a report by SuperOffice, more than 20% of emails fail to reach the inbox.
 Time and again at Saleshandy, we see a new email account used for sending cold emails gets blocked as soon as the outreach begins.

 The problem is the new email accounts aren’t warmed up.

 With the Google spam update, it’s becoming harder to reach the inbox as the majority of the emails are marked as spam.

-To avoid that before you start a cold email outreach campaign(sequence), it is essential to warm up your new email account.
+To avoid this, before you start a cold email outreach, it is essential to warm-up your new email account.

 What is email warm-up?

 The email warm-up is a way you establish a reputation for a new email account and increase the email sending limit.